Our Adoption Process

 Please read the full page if you are considering adopting from us

 To adopt or to explore the idea of adopting an animal from us, we encourage people to come and meet the animals (and us) via an appointment.
 This way we can discuss the different options available and help you make a choice which is right for you and right for the animal.

 Please note: If you live quite a distance away and are interested in adoption, we can discuss potential alternatives before you make your trip to us.

-- Can you afford veterinary treatment should the need arise?
-These are specialist animals and it can be more costly to attain veterinary treatment.
+Cost: can you afford veterinary treatment should the need arise?
+These are specialist animals, and it can be more costly to attain veterinary treatment.